Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 🎉

-QualificationStay Period — Indian Nationals (AI-ECTA)Benefit
+QualificationStay — Indian Nationals (AI-ECTA)Benefit

 Bachelor Degree (including Honours)2 YearsSame as general